Xiaoying Han

 Xiaoying (Maggie) Han is a Chinese mathematician whose research concerns random dynamical systems, stochastic differential equations, and actuarial science.
-She is Marguerite Scharnagle Endowed Professor in Mathematics at Auburn University.
+She was the Marguerite Scharnagle Endowed Professor in Mathematics at Auburn University from 2018 until 2020.

 Education and career

 Han graduated from the University of Science and Technology of China in 2001.
 She completed her Ph.D. in 2007 at the University at Buffalo.
 Her dissertation, Interlayer Mixing in Thin Film Growth, was supervised by Brian J. Spencer.
 She joined the Auburn faculty in 2007.
-She was promoted to full professor in 2017, and given the Marguerite Scharnagle Endowed Professorship in 2018.
+She was promoted to full professor in 2017.
+She was given the Marguerite Scharnagle Endowed Professorship in 2018, which she held until 2020.
+Han was named a Fulbright Scholar in 2020, but the Fulbright program shut down during the COVID-19 pandemic, and she was unable to use it for the planned trip to Brazil.

-In 2020 she was named a Fulbright Scholar, funding her for a research visit to Brazil in 2021.
+In 2022, Han was appointed acting deputy associate dean for Academic Affairs in the College of Sciences and Mathematics at Auburn.
+In 2023, Han became the permanent associate dean for Academic Affairs.